CS-SI/eodag/docs/getting_started_guide/eo_products_properties.rst

 * **language**: Language of the resource content.
 * **specification**: Reference to the specification to which the resource conforms.
 * **parentIdentifier**: A string identifying the parent of the entry in a hierarchy of resources.
-* **productionStatus**: A string identifying the status of the entry (e.g., ARCHIVED, ACQUIRED, CANCELLED).
 * **acquisitionType**: Used to distinguish at a high level the appropriateness of the acquisition for general use.
-Values: NOMINAL, CALIBRATION, OTHER.
 * **orbitNumber**: A number, set, or interval requesting the acquisition orbit.
 * **orbitDirection**: A string identifying the acquisition orbit direction.
-Possible values: ASCENDING, DESCENDING.
 * **track**: A string identifying the orbit track.
 * **frame**: A string identifying the orbit frame.
 * **swathIdentifier**: Swath identifier (e.g., Envisat ASAR has 7 distinct swaths (I1, I2, I3...I7) that correspond to precise incidence angles for the sensor).